BY-LAWS

 Section 2.
 VICE-PRESIDENT.
 Shall assume all duties of the president in absence of the latter.
 He/she shall also serve as chairperson of the activities committee.

 Section 3.
 SECRETARY.
-Shall keep a record of the proceedings of all meetings, keep a roll of all members, carry on all correspondence, read communications at each meeting, and mail written meeting notices to all members.
+Shall keep a record of the proceedings of all meetings, keep a roll of all members, carry on all correspondence, read communications at each meeting, and disseminate written meeting notices to all members.
 He/she shall keep the articles of incorporation and bylaws of the club and have the same available at every meeting.
 He/she shall cause all amendments, changes and additions to be noted thereon and shall permit the same to be consulted by the members of the club upon request.

 Section 4.
 TREASURER.
 Shall receive in receipt for all monies paid to the club.
 He/she shall keep an accurate account of all monies received and expanded.
 He/she shall pay no bills over $50 without proper authorization by the club or the Board of Directors.
 At each regular meeting he/she shall submit an itemized statement of receipt and disbursement.
-At each Annual Meeting he/she shall submit an Annual Report for the fiscal year he/she shall at the expiration of his/her term of office turn over everything in his/her possession belonging to the club to his/her successor.
+At each Annual Meeting he/she shall submit an Annual Report for the fiscal year and he/she shall at the expiration of his/her term of office turn over everything in his/her possession belonging to the club to his/her successor.
 He/she shall submit his/her financial records to the Board of Directors for audit by the board at least once a year.

 Article VI — BOARD OF DIRECTORS